macintodd/math-practice-creator/PROJECT_SUMMARY.md

-# Math Practice Creator - Project Summary
+# Notes Creator - Project Summary

 ## Project Overview
 A React-based web application for creating mathematics worksheets with Google Drive integration.
 The app features a drag-and-drop interface for creating professional math worksheets with tables, graphs, text boxes, and problem sets.